-What should I do after the procedure?
+What will happen after the UVC procedure?

-When is the UVC taken out?
+How is the UVC removed?

-- The catheter is causing an infection (in-fek-shun).
+- The catheter causes an infection.

 - Your baby no longer needs certain IV medicines or blood.

 Care AgreementYou have the right to help plan your baby's care.
-To help with this plan, you must learn about UVCs.
-You can then discuss choices with your baby's caregivers.
-Work with them to decide what choices may be best for your baby.
+Learn about your baby's health condition and how it may be treated.
+Discuss treatment options with your baby's caregivers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.